jmespadero/cityGen/readme.md

 ## Developers
 Medieval CityGen development started in 2014 as the CS final project of Juan Ramos.
-Its work is currently continued by Sergio Fernandez under the supervision of Jose M. Espadero.
+Its work is currently continued by [Sergio Fernandez](https://github.com/sergiofv93) under the supervision of [Jose M. Espadero](https://github.com/jmespadero).

-## Getting Started (How do I play a game?)
+## Getting Started (How do I play?)

 ### Prerequisites
 You just need to have [blender3D](https://www.blender.org) installed in your computer.
-If you plain to tweak the procedure to build the 2D map, then it is recommended to have matplotlib package installed to generate svg images with the step-by-step construction of the 2D map.
+If you plain to tweak the procedure to build the 2D map, then it is recommended to have the [matplotlib](https://matplotlib.org/) package installed to generate svg images with the step-by-step construction of the 2D map.
 Matplotlib is *not* included into the python interpreter bundled with blender, so it is recommendable install your own python interpreter.